midnightxyzw/bdo-nsfw/PAZ/README.md

     - switch #2: Free VS. Pearl Items.
     - So total 4 sub categories you can choose from.
 - Know Issues:
-  - Pearl outfits seperation works mostly fine, with a few exceptions.
-I found that the following pearl outfits are somehow categoriezed as free items: Bern, Blanchard, Binari.
+  - Pearl outfits separation works mostly fine, with a few exceptions.
+I have found that the following pearl outfits are somehow categorized as free items: Bern, Blanchard, Binari.
 There might be more.
+  - Ranger:
+    - 头和脖子有色差

 # v0.2.0 Release Notes (06/26/2024)